GriffinRider/Maps/README.md

 ### Info
 ![template picture](https://github.com/GriffinRider/Maps/blob/main/Images/HUsk%20Img.png)
 Very big, very poor map.
+I took the layout of the template from one of the templates of Animal Lane by Uglie, after being not satisfied with the layouts I'd made before [ https://www.twitch.tv/Uglie ]